A debtor’s default can lead to several effects under Thai law.

 In obligations arise from an unlawful act, the debtor is in default from the time he committed it.

-If the debtor is in default, there are several consequences, which are detrimental for the debtor:
+If the debtor is in default, there are several consequences, which are detrimental to the debtor:

 - The debtor has to pay compensation for all damages that usually arises from the non-performance.
 These damages can consist of legal costs (for example the costs for hiring an attorney) or other extra costs like covering purchases.